-RUMA Position Statement on the Preventive Use of Antibiotic in Farm Animals
+RUMA Position Statement on the Preventive Use of Antibiotics in Farm Animals

 RUMA sets out definitions and a matrix review of antibiotic use in animals showing how antibiotics can be used responsibly in animals to cure, control and, in exceptional circumstances, prevent disease.
 (April 2013)